OVERVIEW

 - The Canadian impact: As the largest external supplier of energy products to the US, what role does Canada play in driving business growth for energy companies south of the border?
 How has Trump’s trade affected the bilateral energy trade?

-- Canada as a contrarian play: Despite having world-class energy resources and favorable shipping times to buyers in the Americas and Asia, Canada is seen as a contrarian play due to the regulatory hurdles in developing new energy infrastructure.
-However, this is changing with the passage of Bill C5 by the new Carney Government, legislation that will fast-track projects of national interest.
-This change in sentiment complements Canadian producers that have steady cash flow, high yields and efficient operations and significant mid and downstream opportunities.
+- Canada as a contrarian play: Despite its world class resources and favorable shipping times to buyers in the Americans and Asia, Canada is seen as a contrarian play due to the regulatory hurdles in developing new projects.
+However, this is changing with initiatives to fast-track projects of national interest.
+This complements Canadian producers that have steady cash flow, high yields and significant mid + downstream opportunities.

 - Expanding renewable supply chains: Best practices for capitalizing on US demand for Canadian renewable technology, materials, and expertise.